 |Delivery of control commands to multiple devices||Server||×||√|

-|Live broadcasting, bullet screen, chat apps that require sending and receiving messages||Application||√||×|
+|Live streaming, bullet screen, and chat apps that require messaging||App||√||×|

-|Receiving and analysis of chat messages on the MQTT broker||Server||×||√|
+|Receiving and analysis of chat messages on servers||Server||×||√|

 √ indicates that we recommend that you use the corresponding service, whereas × indicates that we recommend that you do not use the corresponding service.